davkoh/Bayesian-MIDAS/README.md

 # Bayesian-MIDAS

 Matlab code for the BMIDAS models proposed in Kohns & Potagailo (2023) "Flexible Bayesian MIDAS: time‑variation, group‑shrinkage and sparsity", a working paper version can be found [here](https://www.bankofengland.co.uk/-/media/boe/files/working-paper/2023/flexible-bayesian-midas-time-variation-group-shrinkage-and-sparsity.pdf).
+The code runs the nowcasting exercise for UK GDP growth using the T-SVt-BMIDAS model with GIGG prior and ex-post sparsification.
+It also incorporates alternative versions of the model without time-varying components or without sparsification step.

 If you use the code in your work please cite as:

 Kohns, D., & Potjagailo, G. (2023).
 Flexible Bayesian MIDAS: time‑variation, group‑shrinkage and sparsity.
 Bank of England Working Paper.